ilastik/ilastik/docs/troubleshooting.rst

             return self._subSlots[key]
                 IndexError: list index out of range

-   Then check your workflow, whether the errorous applet is correctly integrated
+   Then check your workflow.py, whether the errorous applet is correctly integrated

 *